-- 41. There is no question that the Infringing Products themselves and the manner in which they are marketed is designed to confuse and mislead consumers into believing that they are purchasing Plaintiff's Product or that the Infringing Products are otherwise approved by or sourced from Plaintiff, thereby trading on the goodwill and reputation of Plaintiff by engaging in the unauthorized use of at least one of Plaintiff's Mark, Trade Dress, or Works, or substantially similar copies of Plaintiff's Works. - 42.
-At all times relevant hereto, Defendants in this action had full knowledge of Plaintiff's ownership of the Plaintiff's Mark, Trade Dress, and Works, including its exclusive right to use and license such intellectual property and the goodwill associated therewith. - 43.
-Defendants' use of Plaintiff's Mark, Trade Dress, Works, and/or substantially similar copies of Plaintiff's Works, including the promotion and advertisement, reproduction, distribution, sale, and offering for sale of their Infringing Products, is without Plaintiff's consent or authorization. - 44.
+- 40. Defendants are concurrently targeting their infringing activities toward consumers and causing harm within this district and elsewhere throughout the United States.
+As a result, Defendants are defrauding Plaintiff and the consuming public for Defendants' own benefit. - 41.
+Plaintiff confirmed that Defendants were and/or are still currently offering for sale and/or selling Knock-Off Products for sale to the consuming public via Internet based e-commerce stores on, at least, one Internet marketplace using at least the Seller IDs and that Defendants provide shipping and/or have actually shipped Knock-Off Products to customers located within this judicial district. - 42.
+There is no question that the Knock-Off Products themselves and the manner in which they are marketed is designed to confuse and mislead consumers into believing that they are purchasing Plaintiff's Product or that the Knock-Off Products are otherwise approved by or sourced from Plaintiff, thereby trading on the goodwill and reputation of Plaintiff by engaging in the unauthorized use of at least one of Plaintiff's Mark or Works, or substantially similar copies of Plaintiff's Works.

+- 43. At all times relevant hereto, Defendants in this action had full knowledge of Plaintiff's ownership of the Plaintiff's Mark and Works, including its exclusive right to use and license such intellectual property and the goodwill associated therewith. - 44.
+Defendants' use of Plaintiff's Mark and Works, and/or substantially similar copies of Plaintiff's Works, including the promotion and advertisement, reproduction, distribution, sale, and offering for sale of their Knock-Off Products, is without Plaintiff's consent or authorization. - 45.
 Defendants are engaging in the above-described illegal infringing activities knowingly and intentionally or with reckless disregard or willful blindness to Plaintiff's rights for the purpose of trading on Plaintiff's goodwill and reputation.
-If Defendants' intentional infringing activities are not preliminarily and permanently enjoined by this Court, Plaintiff and the consuming public will continue to be harmed. - 45.
+If Defendants' intentional activities are not preliminarily and permanently enjoined by this Court, Plaintiff and the consuming public will continue to be harmed. - 46.
 Defendants' above identified infringing activities are likely to cause confusion, deception, and mistake in the minds of consumers before, during, and after the time of purchase.
-Moreover, Defendants' wrongful conduct is likely to create a false impression and deceive customers, the public, and the trade into believing there is a connection or association between Plaintiff's genuine goods and Defendants' Infringing Products, which there is not.
+Moreover, Defendants' wrongful conduct is likely to create a false impression and deceive customers, the public, and the trade into believing there is a connection or association between Plaintiff's genuine goods and Defendants' Knock-Off Products, which there is not. - 47.
+Defendants' payment and financial accounts are being used by Defendants to accept, receive, and deposit profits from Defendants' infringing and/or unfairly competitive activities connected to their Seller IDs and any other alias e-commerce stores, photo albums, seller identification names, domain names, or websites being used and/or controlled by them. - 48.
+Further, upon information and belief, Defendants are likely to transfer or secret their assets to avoid payment of any monetary judgment awarded to Plaintiff.

-- 46. Defendants' payment and financial accounts are being used by Defendants to accept, receive, and deposit profits from Defendants' infringing and unfairly competitive activities connected to their Seller IDs and any other alias e-commerce stores, photo albums, seller identification names, domain names, or websites being used and/or controlled by them. - 47.
-Further, upon information and belief, Defendants are likely to transfer or secret their assets to avoid payment of any monetary judgment awarded to Plaintiff. - 48.
-Plaintiff has no adequate remedy at law. - 49.
-Plaintiff is suffering irreparable injury and have suffered substantial damages as a result of Defendants' unauthorized and wrongful use of at least one of Plaintiff's Mark, Trade Dress, Works, and/or substantially similar copies of Plaintiff's Works.
-If Defendants' infringing and unfairly competitive activities are not preliminarily and permanently enjoined by this Court, Plaintiff and the consuming public will continue to be harmed. - 50.
-The harm and damages sustained by Plaintiff have been directly and proximately caused by Defendants' wrongful reproduction, use, advertisement, promotion, offers to sell, and sale of their Infringing Products.
+- 49. Plaintiff has no adequate remedy at law. - 50.
+Plaintiff is suffering irreparable injury and have suffered substantial damages as a result of Defendants' unauthorized and wrongful use of at least one of Plaintiff's Mark and Works, and/or substantially similar copies of Plaintiff's Works.
+If Defendants' infringing and unfairly competitive activities are not preliminarily and permanently enjoined by this Court, Plaintiff and the consuming public will continue to be harmed. - 51.
+The harm and damages sustained by Plaintiff have been directly and proximately caused by Defendants' wrongful reproduction, use, advertisement, promotion, offers to sell, and sale of their Knock-Off Products.